UPPMAX/R-python-julia-matlab-HPC/docs/python/GPU.rst

             #!/bin/bash
             # Remember to change this to your own project ID after the course!
-            #SBATCH -A hpc2n2024-025
+            #SBATCH -A hpc2n2024-114
             #SBATCH -t 00:08:00
             #SBATCH -N 1
             #SBATCH -n 28
             #SBATCH -o output_%j.out   # output file
             #SBATCH -e error_%j.err    # error messages
-            #SBATCH --gres=gpu:v100:1
+            #SBATCH --gpus=1
-            #SBATCH --exclusive
+            #SBATCH -C a100

             ml purge > /dev/null 2>&1
-            module load GCC/10.3.0  OpenMPI/4.1.1 Python/3.9.5 SciPy-bundle/2021.05 CUDA/11.3.1
+            module load GCC/12.3.0 OpenMPI/4.1.5 numba/0.58.1 SciPy-bundle/2023.07 CUDA/12.0.0

             python integration2d_gpu.py
             python integration2d_gpu_shared.py

-     For the ``integration2d_gpu.py`` implementation, the time for executing the kernel and doing some postprocessing to the outputs (copying the C array and doing a reduction)
-     was 4.35 sec. which is a much smaller value than the time for the serial numba code of 152 sec obtained previously.
+     For the ``integration2d_gpu.py`` implementation, the time for executing the kernel and doing some postprocessing to the outputs (copying the C array and doing a reduction) was 4.35 sec. which is a much smaller value than the time for the serial numba code of 152 sec obtained previously.

      The simulation time for the ``integration2d_shared.py`` implementation was 1.87 sec. by using the shared memory trick.

 .. keypoints::